Transfiguration (Raphael): History of the painting

 By December 1517, the latest date of commission, Cardinal Giulio de Medici, cousin to Pope Leo X (1513–1521), was also the Pope's vice-chancellor and chief advisor.
 He had been endowed with the legation of Bologna, the bishoprics of Albi, Ascoli, Worcester, Eger and others.
 From February 1515, this included the archbishopric of Narbonne.
 He commissioned two paintings for the cathedral of Narbonne, The Transfiguration of Christ from Raphael and The Raising of Lazarus from Sebastiano del Piombo.
 With Michelangelo providing drawings for the latter work, Medici was rekindling the rivalry initiated a decade earlier between Michelangelo and Raphael, in the Stanze and Sistine Chapel.

 From 11 to 12 December 1516, Michelangelo was in Rome to discuss with Pope Leo X and Cardinal Medici the facade of the Basilica of San Lorenzo in Florence.
 During this meeting, he was confronted with the commission of The Raising of Lazarus and it was here that he agreed to provide drawings for the endeavour, but not to execute the painting himself.
 The commission went to Michelangelo's friend Sebastiano del Piombo.
 As of this meeting the paintings would become emblematic of a paragone between two approaches to painting, and between painting and sculpture in Italian art.

 An early modello for the painting, done in Raphael's studio by Giulio Romano, depicted a 1:10 scale drawing for The Transfiguration.
 Here Christ is shown on Mount Tabor.
-Moses and Eljah float towards him; John and James are kneeling to the right; Peter is to the left.
+Moses and Elijah float towards him; John and James are kneeling to the right; Peter is to the left.
 The top of the model depicts God the Father and a throng of angels.
 A second modello, done by Gianfrancesco Penni, shows a design with two scenes, as the painting was to develop.
 This modello is held by the Louvre.

 The Raising of Lazarus was unofficially on view by October 1518.
 By this time Raphael had barely started on his altarpiece.
 When Sebastiano del Piombo's work was officially inspected in the Vatican by Leo X on Sunday, 11 December 1519, the third Sunday of Advent, The Transfiguration was still unfinished.

 Raphael would have been familiar with the final form of The Raising of Lazarus as early as the autumn of 1518, and there is considerable evidence that he worked feverishly to compete, adding a second theme and nineteen figures.
 A surviving modello for the project, now in the Louvre (a workshop copy of a lost drawing by Raphael's assistant Gianfrancesco Penni) shows the dramatic change in the intended work.